www.lumen-perfectus.com

 We still have slides not yet processed for printing or display on this site (more information below).
 Slides are viewed, sorted, and inspected on an Apollo light box with a Pentax 5.5 power loupe.

 As mentioned above, I no longer shoot film, but for many years I used Fujichrome Provia F 100.
-I've also used Fuji's Velvia (ISO 50), but it was often too slow for use with my lenses, especially for wildlife photography.
-It's frequently fine for landscapes, and the color saturation is wonderful for most nature photography.
-I've used Kodak E-200 but have found it to be grainy and contrasty, especially when pushed a stop.
+I also used Fuji's Velvia (ISO 50), but it was often too slow for use with my lenses, especially for wildlife photography.
+It was frequently fine for landscapes, and the color saturation is wonderful for most nature photography.
+I used Kodak E-200 but found it to be grainy and contrasty, especially when pushed a stop.
 You can see evidence of this in some of the photos from Svalbard, Norway and those in the Polar Bear gallery.
-I've also used E-100VS but have not cared for the overall color cast, especially in scenes with a lot of green.
+I also used E-100VS but didn't cared for the overall color cast, especially in scenes with a lot of green.

-I've occasionally used Fuji's Provia 400.
+I occasionally used Fuji's Provia 400.
 The speed was terrific, and under some lighting conditions it worked very well.
-It can get a little grainy, especially in clear skies, under some conditions.
+It could get a little grainy, especially in clear skies, under some conditions.

 Older images from the Topcon days were generally shot with Kodachrome 25 or 64 or with Ektachrome 160 or 200.